datakind/data-recipes-ai/README.md

 ### On a Mac

-Make dure docker has 'Use Rosetta for x86_64/amd64 emulation on Apple Silicon' set in settings if using a MAC silicon chip.
+Make sure docker has 'Use Rosetta for x86_64/amd64 emulation on Apple Silicon' set in settings if using a MAC silicon chip.
 The deploy script can then build images that wwok on Azure then revert to images that work on your Mac.

 Note:

-`docker-compose-azure.yml` is the configurtation used in the deployment center screen on the web app `docker-compose.yml` is used for building locally
+`docker-compose-azure.yml` is the configutation used in the deployment center screen on the web app `docker-compose.yml` is used for building locally

 ## Databases